 Praia de Galapinhos

 While getting to Praia de Galapinhos might prove to be a bit of a challenge, if you’re keen on breathtaking natural gems you’ll find it is worth it.
-After all, it was dubbed one of the most beautiful beaches in Europe by the European Best Destinations organization and I’m inclined to agree.
+After all, it was dubbed one of the most beautiful beaches in Europe by the European Best Destinations organisation and I’m inclined to agree.

 Located in the Arrábida Natural Park near Setúbal, this beach offers white sand and crystal-clear azure waters backed by green hills.